Industrialized Construction Innovation

 The following projects funded under the U.S. Department of Energy's Advanced Building Construction (ABC) Initiative fall under the Industrialized Construction Innovation research area:

-Simple Panels (NREL PI: Chioke Harris)
+ABC Simple Install System (NREL PI: Chioke Harris)

-New Iglu™ (NREL PI: Ryan Tinsley)
+Adaptive (NREL PI: Ryan Tinsley)

 Membrane Dehumidification (NREL PI: Eric Kozubal)

-Ice Juneau (NREL PI: Vanessa Stevens).
+Ice Juneau (NREL PI: Vanessa Stevens)

 In 2020, the Building Technologies Office awarded $26.3 million to 40 competitively selected projects, led by 29 organizations, to pursue innovations that can advance the goals of its Advanced Building Construction with Energy-Efficient Technologies and Practices Funding Opportunity.